TheMisinformationGame/MisinformationGame/docs/DESIGN.md

 - The current followers and credibility rating of the source.
 - The current followers and credibility rating of the user before they interacted with the post.

+# 🧑 Participant Identification

+Researchers will be able to optionally enable a screen where participants can enter an ID to identify themselves.
+This ID will have no internal validation to check that it is valid, and no authentication will be done to ensure the participant entered their own ID.
+Therefore, participants could enter an incorrect ID, and it will still be passed through to the results.
+However, the hope is that participants will enter their correct ID, so that later researchers can match their results to them.
+To help with this, a mechanism will be added so that the participant's IDs can be included in the URL that they are sent to open.
+This will help to avoid error by identifying users without them needing to enter their ID manually.

 # 📋 Admin Interface